 By: Sharon Aron Baron

-Elected in 2014 for commission seat four, Lou Cimaglia held his 2018 election kickoff party with long-time friends who were there to offer support for the 62-year resident of Broward County.
+Elected in 2014 for commission seat four, Lou Cimaglia held his 2018 election kickoff party with long-time friends to offer support for the 62-year resident of Broward County.

 Don Vettorel, campaign treasurer, has known Cimaglia for 15 years.
 He believes he is a great asset to the City of Coral Springs.
 “When people need to talk to a commissioner – call Lou and set an appointment.
 He’s there.
 He’s open to anybody and supports the different organizations in the city.”

 Cimaglia was ceremonially appointed vice mayor at last week’s commission meeting.
 “It’s wonderful to be commissioner.
 It’s twice as wonderful to be vice mayor,” he said.

 He said the mayor and the commissioners all get along.
 “I’m having a great time, and there are no politics involved.”

 He said they don’t always agree on everything he said, but when they sit down to vote, they vote for the good of the city, and that is what he’s all about.